Case Studies.

 What Was Created

 An operating framework for the district.
 An operator and investor pipeline.
-Live activations: the Casa Martin Day of the Dead event, the Holey Moley launch (2,000+ RSVPs).
+Live activations: the Day of the Dead event, the Holey Moley launch (2,000+ RSVPs).
 Coverage on Fox 11 News.
-Active deals on multiple Promenade venues, including Casa Martin and Cause & Cure.
+Active deals on multiple Promenade venues, including Cause & Cure.

 Strategic Value